quantumlib/Cirq/docs/dev/development.md

 ```

 Currently the docs folder serves two sites: the new site that is under construction and the current site that is deployed to readthedocs.io.
 The new site is currently not available for preview just yet.
-For the current site, documentation is generated automatically by readthedocs when pushing to `master`, but you can also generated a local copy by running:
+For the current site, documentation is generated automatically by readthedocs when pushing to `master`, but you can also generate a local copy by running:

 ```bash
 dev_tools/docs/build-rtd-docs.sh